EberlyODL/phys010sjv11/time_dilation.md

-How can this work in practice?
+So, how can this work in practice?

 Look at the two images below.